The double shuffle relations for multiple Eisenstein series: Introduction

-The organisation of this paper is as follows.
+The organization of this paper is as follows.
 In section 2, the Fourier expansion of the multiple Eisenstein series $G_{n_1,\ldots,n_r}(\tau)$ is considered.
-Section 3 gives a formula of $\Delta(I(n_1,\ldots,n_r))$ in terms of the basis of the space $\mathcal{I}^1_\bullet$, and proves Theorem~\ref{1_1}.
-In section 4, we define an algebra homomorphism $\mathfrak{g}^{\sh}$ and prove Theorem~\ref{1_3} and double shuffle relations for multiple Eisenstein series.
-In conclusion, let us discuss a future problem with the dimension of the space of $G^\sh$'s.
+In section 3, we first recall the regularized multiple zeta value and Hopf algebras of iterated integrals introduced by Goncharov.
+Then we define the map $\mathfrak{z}^{\sh}$ that assigns regularized multiple zeta value to formal iterated integrals.
+We also present the formula expressing $\Delta(I(n_1,\ldots,n_r))$ as a certain algebraic combination of $I(k_1,\ldots,k_i)$'s, and finally proves Theorem \ref{1_1}.
+Section 4 gives the definition of the algebra homomorphism $\mathfrak{g}^{\sh}$ and proves double shuffle relations for multiple Eisenstein series.
+A future problem with the dimension of the space of $G^\sh$'s will be discussed in the end of this section.